NuGet/NuGetDocs/NuGet.Docs/Consume/Command-Line-Reference.md

                 yourpackage.0.0.1-beta.nupkg.sha512

 ### Init Command Usage
-    nuget init <srcFeedPath> <destFeedPath> [options]
+    nuget init <srcPackageSourcePath> <destPackageSourcePath> [options]

-Specify the path to source feed to be copied from and the path to the destination feed to be copied to.
+Specify the path to source package source to be copied from and the path to the destination package source to be copied to.

 ### Init Command Options
 <table>
     <tr>
         <td>Expand</td>
-        <td>If provided, all the files in the package(s) are added to destination feed.</td>
+        <td>If provided, all the files in the package(s) are added to destination package source.</td>
     </tr>
     <tr>
         <td>Help</td>